Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

 **TNscope filtering (Tumor_normal)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The following filters are applied to the variants in TNscope raw vcf file `SNV.somatic.$CASE_ID.tnscope.all.vcf.gz` and the variants scored as `PASS` are included in the final vcf file `SNV.somatic.$CASE_ID.tnscope.all.filtered.pass.vcf.gz`.
+The following filters are applied to the variants in TNscope raw VCF file `SNV.somatic.$CASE_ID.tnscope.all.vcf.gz` and the variants scored as `PASS` are included in the final vcf file `SNV.somatic.$CASE_ID.tnscope.all.filtered.pass.vcf.gz`.

 *Total Depth (DP)*: Refers to the overall read depth from all target samples supporting the variant call